 Babies are individuals with individual needs, just like us.
 Some need more comforting when they sleep.
 When they are toddlers and preschoolers they will ask to go to the toilet, or have bad dreams, or come into your room for a cuddle.
 All of these things are perfectly normal.

-The reality is you may need to wait a long time before you have uninterrupted sleep again.
+The reality is you may need to wait a long time before you have uninterrupted sleep again, even beyond the ‘fourth trimester’.
 That’s small kids for you!

 In the long run, it’s better to be prepared for changes so you can reduce your frustrations at the time.
 And remember, the type of milk they drink or how early they start on solids has no bearing on sleep.
 Don’t believe the anecdotes told to you by well-meaning friends and family!
 Also, sleeps begets sleep for small babies – so don’t worry if they spend most of the day sleeping.
 An overtired baby is very difficult to get to sleep, and they get overtired easily.